Simple Electricity Basics

 Most outdoor cooling solutions use electricity: misting systems that use pumps, misting fans, outdoor fans, swamp coolers, and portable air conditioners all use electricity.
 Here’s how you can know if this outdoor fan or that portable air conditioner or that other cooler will work with your electricity supply and how much electricity it will use.

-Here's a brief overview of how electricity works and a few important definitions.
-At the end is an analogy … a word picture to help you understand and remember how basic electricity works.
+Here’s a brief overview of how electricity works and a few important definitions.
+At the end is a word picture to help you understand and remember how basic electricity works.

-Anything electrical you buy should be able to work with your power supply.
-But a lot of people don't realize that power supplies vary from country to country, and power needs vary from appliance to appliance.
-With more and more things being made and imported from more and more countries, it's helpful to know how to make sure the two will go together.
+Anything electrical you buy should be compatible with your power supply.
+But a lot of people don’t realize that power supplies vary from country to country, and power needs vary from appliance to appliance.
+With more and more things being made and imported from more and more countries, it’s helpful to know how to make sure the two will go together.

-The basic electrical information to look for on an appliance are its CURRENT, VOLTAGE and FREQUENCY ratings as well at its AMPERE and WATTAGE ratings.
+The basic electrical information to look for on an appliance are its CURRENT, VOLTAGE and FREQUENCY ratings as well at its AMPS (ampere) and WATTS (wattage) ratings.

 - whether that electrical appliance will be compatible with your electricity supply

 CURRENT / CURRENCY